What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 16. Shoes That Make Sense in Morocco

 Comfortable walking shoes are non-negotiable.
 Medinas are beautiful but brutal on your feet.
 Uneven ground and lots of walking mean support is super important.
-I rotated between comfy walking shoes and supportive sandals.
-Dust is inevitable.
+I rotated between comfy walking shoes and supportive sandals around the cities.
+In the desert, I exclusively wore sandals, which worked well with all of the sand.

 What to Wear in Morocco as a Female Tourist: wearing a green maxi dress in Marrakech

-Dress (Similar) // Shoes // Location: Madrasa Ben Youssef in Marrakech
+Dress (Similar) // Shoes // Location: Bou Inania Madrasa in Fes

 18. How to Look Cute in Morocco

 You can absolutely look cute and dress respectfully at the same time.
-Morocco is a great place for relaxed, stylish outfits that don’t feel boring.
-I loved adding accessories like colorful scarves, belts, hats, or jewelry to elevate otherwise basic outfits.
+I brought a mix of patterns and bright colors to pop against the desert-colored backgrounds.
+Plus, I loved adding accessories like colorful scarves, belts, hats, or jewelry to elevate otherwise basic outfits.

 What to Wear in Morocco as a Female Tourist: wearing a red maxi dress in Marrakech